The Blackwood River Descent~ The Longest River in the South West

 I’d had a great run and clear passage through the tea tree section the previous evening and I was expecting more of the same but my luck had run out, the next two sections of trees were thick, real thick, causing me to get out and walk at times.
 I dodged a few trees and found a dead cow with legs high in the air changing the clean air into something extremely foul.
 I was pleased that I wasn’t held up at this point, the smell was overbearing.
 I entered another pool and found it lined with beautiful grass trees and canola fields.
 There was an attractive spot near a crop of boulders on the right side of the river and I just couldn’t help but take the opportunity to stop and enjoy the surroundings for a few moments.
 Sometimes the beauty of nature just grabs you and you have to take a moment to enjoy it.

-By 1.00pm I approached a ford, it looked harmless, there was about 50 millimetres of water running over the concrete slab.
-Boulders lined each side of the banks making it hard to get out but it looked safe enough to beach on the concrete and then get out.
-I approached the concrete crossing slowly and carefully, readying to beach my self on the concrete road.
-My bow hit the concrete and stopped.
-The kayak then refused to climb onto the slab due to its heavy weight.
-Within a split second the current had pushed the kayak sideways, capsized me and before I could think how great my life had been, I was dragged inside the culvert and completely helpless.
-The culvert was dark and full of water, I sensed no air pockets, I remember thinking, “what if there’s bars fixed to the end of the pipe, I could end up like grated cheese”.
-I had been sucked out of the kayak, like a crumb being sucked down a plug hole without any awareness of it happening.
+By 1.00pm I approached a ford, it looked harmless, there was about 50 millimetres of water running over the road.
+Big boulders lined each side of the banks making it hard to get out but the ford looked safe enough to beach the kayak on the road and then get out.
+I approached the crossing slowly and carefully, readying to beach my-self on the concrete.
+My bow lifted onto the concrete but stopped abruptly after half a metre.
+I couldn’t get the kayak any further due to its heavy weight.
+Within a split second the current and the suction from the underwater culverts pushed and sucked the kayak sideways and capsized me.
+Before I could think of a strategy and how great my life had been, I was sucked and dragged inside a culvert by the amazing suction force of the water and was completely helpless to do anything.
+The culvert was dark and full of water.
+As I was dragged along I sensed no air pockets, the culvert was completely full but I remember thinking, “what if there’s bars fixed to the end of the pipe, I could end up like grated cheese” or in reality held there until I had no breath left.
+I have paddled in some dangerous situations but I had more time to evaluate what to do, here I was sucked out of my kayak so quickly I had no time to re-act.
+I was like a crumb being sucked down a plug hole.

 I was grateful for the help, but embarrassed, it was a strange feeling asking for help when it’s usually me helping others.